operativeF/metabench/README.md

 ## Metabench <a target="_blank" href="https://travis-ci.org/ldionne/metabench">![Travis status][badge.Travis]</a> <a target="_blank" href="https://ci.appveyor.com/project/ldionne/metabench">![Appveyor status][badge.Appveyor]</a>
-> A simple framework for compile-time benchmarks
+> A simple framework for compile-time microbenchmarks

 ### Overview
-Metabench is a single, self-contained CMake module making it easy to create compile-time benchmarks.
-Compile-time benchmarks are benchmarks that, instead of measuring the actual performance of C++ code, measure the performance of compiling that code.
+Metabench is a single, self-contained CMake module making it easy to create compile-time microbenchmarks.
+Compile-time benchmarks measure the performance of compiling a piece of code instead of measuring the performance of running it, as regular benchmarks do.
+The __micro__ part in __micro__benchmark means that Metabench can be used to benchmark precise parts of a C++ file, such as the instantiation of a single function.
 Writing benchmarks of this kind is very useful for C++ programmers writing metaprogramming-heavy libraries, which are known to cause long compilation times.
 Metabench was designed to be very simple to use, while still allowing fairly complex benchmarks to be written.

+Metabench is also a collection of compile-time microbenchmarks written using the `metabench.cmake` module.
+The benchmarks measure the compile-time performance of various algorithms provided by different metaprogramming libraries, and the results are gathered into pretty charts at http://ldionne.github.io/metabench.

 ### Dependencies
 Metabench requires [CMake][] 3.1 or higher and [Ruby][] 2.1 or higher.